• Skip to main content

 To store: Earl Grey Tea Cake is best stored in an airtight container at room temperature for up to 3 days.

 To freeze: The Yogurt cake can be frozen as a whole wrapped well in plastic wrap or placed in an airtight container.
 Alternatively, slice, and wrap individual slices in plastic wrap.
 The yogurt cake can be frozen for up to 2 months.
-Leave out on the countertop to thaw.
+Leave it out on the countertop to thaw.

 Earl Grey Tea Leaves: When using Earl Grey Tea Leaves, some can be ground, some can be leaves, and this depends on the brand you buy.
 You want the tea leaves to be ground, so if they aren't, then just pound them in a mortar and pestle.
 If you have Earl Grey tea bags, then just cut them open and see what you have inside.
 And yes the round tea leaves get added to the batter and mixed in.